Learning transport cost from subset correspondence: Introduction

 In many applications, we have multiple related datasets from different sources or domains, and learning efficient computational mappings between these datasets is an important problem \citep{LongJordan17, zamir2018taskonomy}.
 For example, we might have single-cell RNA-Seq datasets generated for the same tissue type from two different labs.
 Since data come from the same type of tissue, we would like to map cells between the two datasets to merge them, so that we could analyze them jointly.
 However, there are often complex nonlinear batch artifacts generated by the different labs.
 Moreover the cells are not paired---for each cell measured in the first lab, there is not an identical clone in the second lab.
 How to integrate or align these two datasets is therefore a challenging problem.

-Optimal transport (OT) is an principled analytical framework to align heterogeneous datasets \citep{Santambrogio2015}.
+Optimal transport (OT) is a principled analytical framework to align heterogeneous datasets \citep{Santambrogio2015}.
 It has been increasingly applied to problems in domain adaptation and transfer learning \citep{seguy2017large, genevay2017learning, courty2017optimal, li2019learning}.
 Optimal transport is an approach for taking two datasets, and computing a mapping between them in the form of a "transport plan" $\gamma$.
 The mapping is optimal in the sense that among all reasonable mappings (precisely defined in Section 2), it minimizes the cost of aligning the two datasets.
 The transport cost is given by the user and encodes expert knowledge about how datasets relate to each other.
 For example, if the expert believes that one data $Y$ is essentially data $X$ with added Gaussian noise, then Euclidean cost could be natural.
 If the cost is correctly specified, then there are powerful methods for finding the global optimal transport \citep{Villani2008}.
 A major challenge in practice, e.g. for single-cell RNA-seq, is that we and experts do not know what cost is appropriate.
 Users often resort to using Euclidean or other hand-crafted cost functions, which could give misleading mappings.

 \paragraph{Our contributions. } We propose a novel approach to automatically learn good transport costs by leveraging side information we may have about the data.
-The side information that we model is in the form of knowledge that a certain subset of points in dataset $X$ should be mapped to another subset of points in dataset $Y$.
-In the single-cell example, we often have cell type annotations that certain points are, say, T cells.
-Then we can deduce that T cells from lab one should be at least mapped to T cells from lab two.
+In particular, aligning datasets across different conditions is a very important problem in biology, especially in single cell analysis \citep{butler2018integrating}, where we often have annotations that certain cluster of cells in a dataset corresponds to one cell type (e.g. B cells and T cells) based on known marker genes \citep{schaum2018single}.
+Then we can deduce that T cells from dataset $X$ should be at least mapped to T cells from dataset $Y$.
 We only need T cells to be crudely annotated in both datasets, which is reasonable; we don't need to know that a particular T cell should be mapped to another specific T cell.
+This gives rises to the side information that we can leverage in our algorithm --- a certain subset of points in dataset $X$ should be mapped to another subset of points in dataset $Y$.